sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

 We pull code from our peers, push our code into branches, merge our pull requests (PR) into other branches, etc. but sometimes we have to revert them either because of a bug or because the functionality is no longer needed.

-`git revert {COMMIT_HASH}` undoes a commit identifying by its hash.
+`git revert {COMMIT_HASH}` undoes a commit identified by its hash.
 We can also append multiple hashes and all of them will be reverted.

-Assuming that we have three commits: X, Y and Z, it is also possible to revert all code between commits X and Z using `git revert {COMMIT_HASH_X}..{COMMIT_HASH_Z}`, which will revert Y and Z.
+Assuming that we have three commits: X, Y and Z, it is also possible to revert all code between commits X and Z using `git revert {COMMIT_HASH_X}..{COMMIT_HASH_Z}`, which will revert Y and Z but keep X.

 Note that you still have to commit your changes after revert.

 ## "Squash and merge" functionality

-There are several different online services (Github, Gitlab, Bitbucket, etc) we could use that support Git version control system.
-These often provide interesting features on top of Git, for example webhooks, actions, envionments manangement, secrets management, and many others.
+There are several different online services (GitHub, GitLab, Bitbucket, etc) we could use that support Git version control system.
+These often provide interesting features on top of Git, for example webhooks, actions, environments management, secrets management, and many others.

-Using "Squash and merge" is often a discussion on every company I've worked in.
-The "Squash and merge" button allows to join all code from the commits in the Pull Request into one and merge it after into the desired branch.
+Using "Squash and merge" has often been a discussion at every company I've worked.
+The "Squash and merge" button allows you to join all code from the commits in the Pull Request into a single commit and merge it after into the desired branch.
-Some people argue it provides cleaner history, others argue that we should have all commits to also make it easy to revert if necessary.
-While it is out of the scope of this article to discuss its pros and cons, it is important to understand all details on what's possible to do.
+Some argue it provides cleaner history, others argue that we should have all commits to also make it easy to revert if necessary.
+While it is out of the scope of this article to discuss its pros and cons, it'i's important to understand all details on what is possible to do.

-Imagine the following scenario where we have two commits, `a` and `b` which add two files respectively, `a.md` and `b.md`:
+Imagine the following scenario where we have two commits, `a` and `b`, which add two files respectively, `a.md` and `b.md`:

 ```bash
 commit d54d04edb31ed3e7b6df3b7ba4f6d63870e2d18b (HEAD -> main)